Pain, Fatigue & Persistent Somatic Symptoms

 Therefore, this project will study whether changes in proprioception related to postural control, body perception, and fear of movement are predictive for developing persistent PLBP during pregnancy and postpartum.
 These findings will be used to optimize preventative and curative strategies for PLBP and to improve maternal health.

-This study is funded by AXA Research Fund.
+This study is funded by AXA Research Fund and by FWO ( G0A1N24N).

 Lotte Janssens